rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 networks, typically homes or small offices, where NAT loopback may not be supported.

-This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}}
+This document proposes an overall solution to this problem by extending
+{{ICESDP}} to allow ICE implementations to register ephemeral mDNS {{RFC6762}}
 names for local private IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
 While this technique is intended to benefit WebRTC implementations in web browsers, by preventing collection